chesterlintw/my-tools/README.md

 # my-tools
-This repo has the scripts and programs I usually use at work
+This repo has scripts and programs that I usually use at work